loader2

 C. Merger

-Effect: Shares of the new company will be credited to your demat account as per the ratio that the company has announced.
+Effect on Holding: Shares of the new company will be credited directly to your Demat account as per the ratio that the company has announced.

 Credit Timeline: Shares will be credited after all due approvals are received.
 There are no fixed timelines for the credit of shares.